FedericoTartarini/FedericoTartarini.github.io/docs/tools/cozie.md

 :::

 Have you ever wondered how people feel about their environment and what factors influence their comfort and satisfaction?
 Do you want to collect real-time feedback from your occupants, customers, or users in a scalable and non-intrusive way?
-If so, you might be interested in Cozie, an open-source mobile and smartwatch application for iOS devices.
+If so, you might be interested in Cozie, an open-source mobile and smartwatch application for the Apple Watch.

 Cozie is a platform that allows people to complete a watch-based micro-survey and provide real-time feedback about environmental conditions via their Apple Watch.
 It leverages the built-in sensors of the smartwatch to collect physiological (e.g., heart rate, activity) and environmental (sound level) data.